XBRL Filing & XBRL Conversion in Singapore

 – Compare, share and transmit data with related subsidiaries and different company divisions even if different accounting systems are being used.

-- Do-it-yourself: download the tool at ACRA website, go through all the procedures and prepare the XBRL report yourself, OR
+- Do the XBRL filing yourself.
+Download the tool at ACRA website, go through all the procedures and prepare the XBRL filing report yourself.

 To facilitate DIY XBRL filing, ACRA has provided a free offline tool known as “BizFinx” to enable companies to prepare and manage their FS in XBRL.